zkurtz/pydens/README.md

 allocate resources to address an epidemic, market a product, etc.
 - feature engineering: The density at a point with respect to any subset of the dimensions of a feature space can encode unique information.
-- anomaly detection: A "a point of low density" is more or less what "anomaly" means.
+- anomaly detection: A "a point of low density" is a common working definition of "anomaly", although it's not the only one.
+(In astrostatistics, for example, a density spike may draw attention as a possible galaxy.)

 Disclaimer: This is a young and relatively untested repo.
-See [the wishlist](#Roadmap).
+See [the wishlist](#Wishlist).

 ## Installation